mdernovoi/data-analysis-platform/doc/provision.md

 ```
 ### Configure services and secrets

-TODO: explain in detail how to configure the ingrastructure.
+TODO: :construction: **Currently under construction** :construction:

 Search for `{{TODO:REPLACE}}` in the `infrastructure` directory and fill in all missing values.

-Tip: you can use Visual Studio Code or `egrep` to search for strings in multiple files at the same time.
+**Tip**: You can use Visual Studio Code or `egrep` to search for strings in multiple files simultaneously.

 #### Services

-...
+TODO :construction: **Currently under construction** :construction:

 #### Secrets

-The `infrastructure/secrets_templates` contains templates for secrets required by the Data Analysis Platform.
+The `infrastructure/secrets_templates` contains templates for secrets the Data Analysis Platform requires.

-> :warning: Currently only publicly signed certificates are supported (e.g., signed by LetsEncrypt).
-This limitation will be removed in further versions (reference the `Roadmap` section of the main `README.md`).
+> :warning: Currently, only publicly signed certificates are supported (e.g., signed by LetsEncrypt).
+Further versions will remove this limitation (reference the `Roadmap` section of the main `README.md`).

-1) Copy all templates to the `infrastructure/secrets` directory which is ignored by git.
+1) Copy all templates to the `infrastructure/secrets` directory, which Git ignores.

 2) Replace all `{{TODO:REPLACE}}` placeholders in secrets with actual values.